Warmer weather often inspires us to get out of the house, stirring us beyond our mundane routines and rituals into action and activity.

 And I’m going to be smart about it, including my family and friends so that while I’m improving my mood, reducing stress and lowering my risk factors for disease, I’ll also be filling my tank for connection and relationship with those who matter most to me.

 Instead of having different goals each week, this month I’m going to create a series of weekly goals centered on exercise but extending to other areas I want to invest in like having more family fun, keeping my kids active, getting time to myself and making space to connect with a friend.
-This way, I’m accomplishing multiple things at once to help achieve balance and make exercise a realistic and enjoyable part of my lifestyle.
+This way, I’m accomplishing multiple things at once to help achieve balance and make exercise a realistic and enjoyable part of my lifestyle while using some test boosters to get better results.

 - Exercise at least twice a week with my family for fun bonding time